1602341/cs30-paperio/proposal.md

 - Flood Fill Algorithm
 - Other Interactive Characters/AI
 - Music and sound effects
-- Character controlled by mouse
+- Character controlled by WASD and Arrows

 ## Nice To Have
 - A 3D element